 Students will further develop the vocabulary and structures needed for listening, speaking, reading and writing at an introductory level.
 Students will learn about and experience cultural practices relating to the Spanish culture.
 Spanish C is the third year of a three-year course sequence.
-The course meets on alternate days.
-By completing Spanish A, Spanish B, and Spanish C, students will work through material similar to Spanish I course at the high school.
+The course meets on alternate days or alternate hexters.
+By completing Spanish A, Spanish B, and Spanish C, students will work through material similar to Spanish I at the high school.

-1620 Spanish I-A (KMS/NMS) 1 Year
+1620 Spanish I-A 1 Year

-This sixth-grade course meets on alternate days and will continue with Spanish II-A in seventh grade and Spanish II-B in eighth grade.
-In Spanish I-A, Spanish II-A, and Spanish II-B, students will work through material similar to Spanish I & II at the high school.
+This sixth-grade course meets on alternate days or alternate hexters and will continue with Spanish II-A in seventh grade and Spanish II-B in eighth grade.
+In Spanish II-A, Spanish II-A, and Spanish II-B, students will work through material similar to Spanish I & II at the high school.

-1722 Spanish II-A (KMS/NMS)
+1722 Spanish II-A 1 Year

-This seventh-grade course meets on alternate days and will continue with Spanish II-B in eighth grade.
+This seventh-grade course meets on alternate days or alternate hexters and will continue with Spanish II-B in eighth grade.
 In Spanish II-A and Spanish II-B, students will work through material similar to Spanish I & II at the high school.

-1826 Spanish II-B (KMS/NMS)
+1826 Spanish II-B 1 Year

-This eighth-grade course meets on alternate days.
+This eighth-grade course meets on alternate days or alternate hexters.
 In Spanish II-B, students will work through material similar to Spanish II at the high school.
 Upon successful completion of this course, students will have the option of enrolling in Spanish III or Honors Spanish III in high school.